Mrs. Obvious has been an online writer for over nine years. Her articles focus on everything from home remedy to mental illness.

 Carpet Makes a Home Feel Lived In

-Now, I realize that there are areas of a home where hardwood and tile and vinyl make sense (like in entry ways, hallways, bathrooms, kitchens and laundry rooms).
+Now, I realize that there are areas of a home where hardwood, tile, and vinyl make sense (like in entryways, hallways, bathrooms, kitchens, and laundry rooms).
 Obviously, these are high traffic areas that punish carpets, and get dirty really fast or would be just too unsanitary for carpet.
 Solid flooring makes sense.
 But living rooms, dens, bedrooms, family rooms, should all have carpet.
 These are areas of the home where we relax, take our shoes off, and play.
 Carpet is the right choice for giving a sense of peace and rest to these favorite areas of a home.
 Carpet makes a home feel lived in, and not so much like a furniture museum.

 Pets Don't Like Hardwood Floors Either

 People often say that they have chosen hardwood floors because they have pets and it is easier to keep clean.
 But I know that pets don't like hardwood either, for many of the same reasons as me.
 My dogs liked our old house with its carpet better.
 They never lay on the floor anymore; always on the couch.
 One of my dogs won't even sit on it.
 She walks over and sits on the entry mat by the front door and watches me from there.
 They run through the house and slide when they try to stop.
 They have a hard time getting traction on it for a fast start.
 They jump down from my bed and hit the hard floor and act all stiff and sore.
 I sympathize with them.
 I hate the hardwood floors too.
 Sure they might be easier to clean pet messes off of, but really, the tradeoff isn't worth it.
 I would rather rub a mess out of a carpet for 20 min than live without carpet.